Topic

 Resource Management Act 1991

-The government can take land for important projects, but must follow special rules and pay the owners
+When the government helps a company take land for a project, they must follow special rules and pay the owner.

 186: Compulsory acquisition powers